laravel/docs/artisan.md

 <a name="calling-commands-from-other-commands"></a>
 ### Calling Commands From Other Commands

 Sometimes you may wish to call other commands from an existing Artisan command.
 You may do so using the `call` method.
-This `call` method accepts the command name and an array of command arguments / options:
+This `call` method accepts the command name and an array of command arguments/options:

     /**
      * Execute the console command.